What Percentage Of The Human Body Is Water

 How Much Water Should You Drink?

 There's no single magic number for daily water intake.
-Individual needs vary based on factors like age, sex, activity level, climate, and overall health.
-However, general guidelines suggest aiming for sufficient fluid intake to maintain adequate hydration.
+Still, general guidelines suggest aiming for sufficient fluid intake to maintain adequate hydration.
+Now, individual needs vary based on factors like age, sex, activity level, climate, and overall health.
 Listen to your body's cues; thirst is a reliable indicator of dehydration.
-Furthermore, consider factors such as:

 FAQ: Addressing Common Questions about Body Water